ruben-ilciuc/custom-amplify-auth/README.md

 })
 ```

-To resend the confirmation code to the use we need the email.
+To resend the confirmation code to the user we need the email.
 From there cognito will take care of sending the new confirmation code.

 - **Secondly, create the logic for Resend Sign Up thunk in the reducer file `Auth.slice.ts`**